-In an effort to make this as clear as possible, keep it simple and you will be rewarded with rankings.
-Google provides several tools to increase your scoring on the Core Web Vitals report which will tell you if your website provides a good or poor user experience.
+Simply put, search platforms reward you when you keep things simple.
+Good news: most platforms give you the tools to help you do just that.
+Google, for instance, provides several tools to increase your scoring on the Core Web Vitals report, which will tell you if your website provides a good or poor user experience.

-The better user experience, the higher your website will rank on the SERPs.
+The better the user experience, the higher your website will rank on the SERPs.

 In May 2020, Google announced Core Web Vitals as a new way to judge the user-friendliness of a website.
-Since the global pandemic, Google has pushed off the rollout of these changes until 2021, with the very polite announcement of giving at least six months warning before these metrics will affect your visibility in the SERPs.
+This update officially rolled out in 2021, establishing metrics that affect visibility in the SERPs.

 The Core Web Vitals report ranks your website’s status as Good, Needs Improvement, or Poor for the following metrics:

-- Largest Contentful Paint (LCP) – the time it takes for the largest content to show on-screen from when the user clicks the link or types in the URL to produce the full view of the page.
-This is typically a hero image or video on the homepage.
-Google recommends your pages’ largest content to show up in less than 2.5 seconds to be in good standing.
+- Largest Contentful Paint (LCP) – The time it takes for the largest content to show up in full view on screen, starting from when the user clicks the link or types in the URL.
+This content is typically a hero image or video on the homepage.
+Google recommends your pages’ largest content show up in less than 2.5 seconds to be in good standing.

-- First Input Delay (FID) – the time it takes for your website to respond to a user’s action on-site and the website to compute the action, i.e. user clicks on link and the time it takes to navigate to that page within that URL.
+- First Input Delay (FID) – The time it takes for your website to respond to a user’s action on your site.
+For example, FID is the time it takes for your site to navigate to an internal page when a user clicks on an internal link.
 Google recommends less than 100 milliseconds between actions on-site.

-This means you will have to pay for, not only the tools and time — but for the knowledge and years of experience the SEO has put in to quickly assess your website or troubleshoot issues.
+Online SEO tools and software or hiring real people to handle larger projects is sometimes the best way to fully optimize your website.
+But these resources aren’t always cheap.
+This fact means you will have to pay for not only the tools and time but also for the knowledge and years of experience any hired SEO strategist has put in to quickly assess your website or troubleshoot issues.

-So frequently, we hear new clients complain about our initial suggestion: “time for a new website”.
-We promise we’re not just saying that to sell you a new website, that’s slimy and that’s not Digital Strike.
+So frequently do we hear new clients complain about our initial suggestion, “time for a new website.”
+We promise we’re not just saying that to sell you a new website—that’s slimy and that’s not Digital Strike.

-But the fact of the matter is that websites these days are different.
-Technology has changed.
-You’d be surprised how starting over can improve your current website’s performance.
+The fact of the matter is that websites these days are different from those of the past.
+Technology has changed, making the launch of a brand-new website quicker and easier than ever.
+You’d be surprised how starting over can improve your current website’s performance!